iivanoo/covid-apps-observer/data/data_us/reports/resources/com.onemedical.android___3.16.30/report.md

 > Usually love the app, but unable to login for the last 3 days.
 What's wrong<br> :date: __2021-06-11 21:48:42__

 > John Muir sent follow-up instructions after a mammogram and no one at One Medical bothered to read or act on them for 8 months.<br> :date: __2021-05-27 18:24:56__

-> The incompetence of this organization is legendary.
-Called to schedule blood work.
-They scheduled me for an appointment at 4pm.
-Get here to be told I have to see the doctor but that they close at 4pm so I can't get labs done, and insinuate its my fault why they're incompetent.
-So now I have to travel to another location to get blood work done.
-Par for the course at one medical.
-Tldr Called 4 labs got here,labs were closed made me go to another location.<br> :date: __2021-05-12 00:50:29__